Policy

 The Division of Laboratory Animal Medicine (DLAM) offers free training for blood collection in a variety of laboratory species.
 In addition, DLAM provides blood collection service for investigators for a nominal fee.
 Contact DLAM training staff for more details on blood collection training.
 For fee-for-service blood collection by DLAM technicians, contact DLAM technical services.

-The following are the recommended blood collection sites on species commonly used at UCLA.
 For species not included on this chart or for alternative blood collection methods, please contact a DLAM veterinarian for consultation.

 Species Recommended site for blood collection

-Mouse Tail vein or artery, lateral saphenous vein, retro-orbital sinus**, cardiac*.
+Mouse Tail vein or artery, lateral saphenous vein, retro-orbital sinus**, cardiac*

-Rat Tail vein or artery, saphenous vein, retro-orbital plexus**, lateral saphenous vein, cardiac*.
+Rat Tail vein or artery, saphenous vein, retro-orbital plexus**, lateral saphenous vein, cardiac*

-Rabbit Marginal ear vein (small amounts), auricular artery (larger amounts), cardiac*.
+Rabbit Marginal ear vein (small amounts), auricular artery (larger amounts), cardiac*

-Guinea pig Ear vein, saphenous vein, anterior vena cava**, cardiac*.
+Guinea pig Ear vein, saphenous vein, anterior vena cava**, cardiac*

-Dog Cephalic vein, femoral vein, jugular vein, recurrent metatarsal vein, cardiac*.
+Dog Cephalic vein, femoral vein, jugular vein, recurrent metatarsal vein, cardiac*

-Pig Ear vein, jugular vein, anterior vena cava**.
+Pig Ear vein, jugular vein, anterior vena cava**

-NHP Cephalic vein, saphenous vein, femoral vein, jugular vein.
+NHP Cephalic vein, saphenous vein, femoral vein, jugular vein

-Bird Ulnar (brachial) vein, right jugular vein, medial metatarsal vein, cardiac*.
+Bird Ulnar (brachial) vein, right jugular vein, medial metatarsal vein, cardiac*

-Chinchilla Cephalic vein, femoral vein.
+Chinchilla Cephalic vein, femoral vein

 * Cardiac puncture should be performed only on animals under anesthesia and it is recommended only as a terminal procedure.